cupOJoseph/nerite-docs/docs/user-docs/borrowing-and-liquidations.md

 In Liquity V2, there are no upfront fees.
 Instead, you pay interest on an ongoing basis, making it suitable for short-term loans as well.

 The interest you pay is determined by the rate you set yourself.
-For example, if you borrow 10,000 USDN at a 5% interest rate, you'll pay \~500 USDN in interest after one year.
+For example, if you borrow 10,000 USND at a 5% interest rate, you'll pay \~500 USND in interest after one year.
 This interest is added to your outstanding debt.

 ### What are user-set rates?

 In Liquity V2, users can set their own interest rates, giving them full control over costs and improving predictability.
-This feature allows for adaptability to various market conditions and helps stabilize USDN's peg.
+This feature allows for adaptability to various market conditions and helps stabilize USND's peg.

-User-set interest rates facilitate a capital-efficient equilibrium between USDN borrowers and holders in a fully market-driven manner.
-Additionally, these rates serve as the primary revenue source for USDN holders, generating a continuous, sustainable real yield for USDN depositors and liquidity providers.
+User-set interest rates facilitate a capital-efficient equilibrium between USND borrowers and holders in a fully market-driven manner.
+Additionally, these rates serve as the primary revenue source for USND holders, generating a continuous, sustainable real yield for USND depositors and liquidity providers.

 Borrowers should set their rates based on their [redemption](/docs/user-docs/redemption-and-delegation#what-are-redemptions) risk tolerance.